uw-comphys/shapelets/README.md

 The entry points currently developed for `shapelets` are,

 * `shapelets config` - here, 'config' is the name of the configuration file that executes specific methods or applications that are described by the parameters set in this file.
-Please see the [interface methods](#interface-methods) and [examples](https://github.com/uw-comphys/shapelets) for more details.
+Please see [interface methods](#interface-methods) and [example documentation](https://github.com/uw-comphys/shapelets/tree/main/docs/examples) for more details.
 * `shapelets-test` - this triggers all unit tests developed in the [tests](https://github.com/uw-comphys/shapelets) directory and will report any failures.
 It is encouraged to use this command if making any additions to the package codebase or installing the package for the first time.

 ### Interface Methods

-The `shapelets` package can be used in two different formats, but users are encouraged to see the examples [examples](https://github.com/uw-comphys/shapelets) to understand how to use both formats.
+The `shapelets` package can be used in two different formats, but users are encouraged to see the examples [examples](https://github.com/uw-comphys/shapelets/tree/main/examples) and related [documentation](https://github.com/uw-comphys/shapelets/tree/main/docs/examples) to understand how to use both formats.

 In brief, the two formats are: